-3. As shown in Table 5, during the 1-year life cycle, the level switch and the air vent are the major failure components of the siphon system.
+3. As shown in Table 5, during the 1-year life cycle, the level switch and the air vent are the siphon system's major failure components.
 The bilge pump only fails 155 times within 10,000 simulations.
-Therefore, it is necessary to figure out what is the impact on the operational reliability of the non-repairable siphon system when a bilge pump is removed.
-This simulation scenario is named as the optimized architecture, which is shown in Table 4.
+Therefore, it is necessary to figure out the impact on the non-repairable siphon system's operational reliability when a bilge pump is removed.
+This simulation scenario is named as the optimized safety factor, which is shown in Table 4.